jepsen-io/jepsen/infoq/article.markdown

 Where correctness matters, rely on techniques with a formal proof and review in the literature.
-There's a huge gulf between theoretically correct algorithm and living breathing software–especially with respect to latency–but a buggy implementation of a correct algorithm is typically better than a correct implementation of a terrible algorithm.
+There's a huge gulf between theoretically correct algorithm and live software–especially with respect to latency–but a buggy implementation of a correct algorithm is typically better than a correct implementation of a terrible algorithm.
 Bugs you can fix.
 Designs are much harder to re-evaluate.

 Choose the right design for your problem space.
 Some parts of your architecture demand strong consistency.
 Other parts can sacrifice linearizability while